 Sadly, many employers do not understand or choose to ignore these laws, resulting in employees receiving unfair pay.
 With the help of a Chardon minimum wage violation lawyer, employees may enforce their right to fair compensation through a civil action against their employer.
 The dedicated wage and hour attorneys at Tittle & Perlmuter can help workers investigate their employers’ actions and recover back pay for wrongfully withheld wages.

-The minimum wage in Chardon is determined by Ohio’s Constitution and corresponding state laws.
+As a local attorney could explain, the minimum wage in Chardon is determined by Ohio’s Constitution and corresponding state laws.
 Together, Article II § 34a of the Ohio Constitution and Ohio Revised Code § 4111.02 set the state minimum wage and require that most hourly workers receive a rate of pay no less than that specified by Section 34a.
 Article II § 34a initially set the state minimum wage at $6.85 per hour, to be adjusted for inflation every year.
 As of 2020, the minimum wage is $8.55 and will increase to $8.80 per hour in 2021.

 Unfortunately, not every worker qualifies for this pay rate.
 Ohio provides several exceptions for certain businesses and employees.
 For example, the Constitution states that small businesses with a gross income of less than $319,000 per year are exempt from this rule and only must follow the federal minimum wage law of $7.25 per hour.